 Misconception No.2 CBD Is Made From Marijuana Only

 False!
-While CBD can be extracted from marijuana, it is also widely extracted from industrial hemp plant.
-This is a highly sustainable, organic, plant that has been grown for more than 1000’s of years!
+While CBD can be extracted from marijuana, it is also widely extracted from industrial hemp plants.
+This is a highly sustainable, organic, plant that has been grown for more than thousands of years!